 Clay was not the only raw material used in Renaissance Italy for studies and models: wax was also put to this use.
 Regrettably, only a small number of wax works have survived, due to the perishable nature of the material, which lends special importance to the exhibition’s rarity: Jacopo Sansovino’s gilded wax Virgin and Child, which the master intended as a model for a marble sculpture.

 Casting bronze sculptures and plaques flourished in Renaissance Florence, Venice, and Padua alike.
 The small bronze titled Rape of Europa, attributed to Andrea Riccio, illustrates the late fifteenth-century development of bronze casting along with the tastes of the humanist circles of Padua at the time.

 The Museum of Fine Arts preserves three of the Character Heads, a famed series of busts with grimacing heads, unique in the history of sculpture, made by the extravagant figure of Austrian baroque art, Franz Xaver Messerschmidt.
-Besides these, the exhibition includes all of the other works by the Austrian master.
+Besides these, the exhibition includes the collection’s other works by the Austrian master, too.

 Renaissance small bronzes are now regarded as artworks, although many of them were originally intended as ornate objects of everyday use.
 One such piece, The Rape of Europa by the sculptor nicknamed Riccio, was originally an incense burner.
 The smoke it emitted most probably left the object through the mouth of Zeus, who is depicted as a bull abducting the princess struggling to break free.